 Even during this time of social distancing, there are ways to reach out.
 May God’s church shine during this time!
 First and foremost, follow the current guidelines set forth by leadership, government, and the CDC.
 Please be healthy before serving.

-Highland Cares Outreach is a great way for you to bless a friend or neighbor in need.
-Highland will help you provide a bag of fresh food items, along with items to help you share the love of Jesus with them.
+Highland Cares Outreach is a great way for you to share the gospel and bless somebody with a fresh bag of food, all at the same time.
+Highland will provide tools for you to bless somebody - what better time than now to share the love of Jesus?
 For details, contact your campus pastor by calling the front office, or emailing them directly.
 Let's bless the community together!

 The Blood Center of North Central Wisconsin is in dire need of blood and platelet donations.
 Please consider donating.
 For specific information please contact them at 715-842-0761 or visit their website at https://www.bcnwi.org/.